rmalongo/Airbnb-Data-Analytics-Competition/README.md

 # Airbnb-Data-Analytics-Competition
 * Predict daily housing price using machine learning methods for the city of Boston, USA - September 2019
-* 15 Teams acrosss Brandeis University participated in Annaul Competition
+* 15 Teams acrosss Brandeis University participated in Annual Competition
 # Scope
 * Dataset: Airbnb in Boston, MA (January 2019 - September 2019).
 * Source: The original data was scraped from Airbnb website and made available on Kaggle